 CHARLES W. DURANT ’91 is vice president and assistant general counsel at government and defense contractor Science Applications International Corporation (SAIC); and also retired at the rank of captain in the U.S. Navy Reserve.

-DASHA SMITH ’98 is chief people officer for the NFL.
+DASHA SMITH ’98 is executive vice president and chief people officer for the NFL.
 She previously served as executive vice president and global chief human resources officer at Sony Music Entertainment in New York.

 ARNOLD EVANS ’96 is enterprise ethics officer at SunTrust Bank in Atlanta.
 He is formerly president and CEO of SunTrust Bank, Orlando/Central Division of Florida.